arabog/ALX_T_Notes/wk1/day4/Readme.md

 `*[![:lower:]]`	 &emsp;&emsp;&emsp; Any filename that does not end with a lowercase letter.

 ## cp
-The cp program copies files and directories.
+The cp program copies files and directories. **cp file1 file2**
-`cp file1 file2`

-It can also be used to copy multiple files (and/or directories) to a different directory:
+It can also be used to copy multiple files (and/or directories) to a different directory: **cp file... directory**
-`cp file... directory`

-A note on notation: `...` signifies that an item can be repeated one or more times. e.g `cp file1 file2 file3 directory`
+A note on notation: `...` signifies that an item can be repeated one or more times. e.g **cp file1 file2 file3 directory**
-if u r copying a directory too, `cp -r file1 dir1 file2 file3 directory`
+if u r copying a directory too, **cp -r [file1 dir1 file2 file3] [directory**

 ![l12](l12.png?raw=true "l12")

 Other useful examples of cp and its options include:
-Command	                Results
+Command	 &emsp;&emsp;&emsp;    Results
-`cp file1 file2`	    Copies the contents of file1 into file2.
+`cp file1 file2`	&emsp;&emsp;&emsp;    Copies the contents of file1 into file2.
 If file2 does not exist, it is created; otherwise, file2 is silently overwritten with the contents of file1.
-`cp -i file1 file2`	    Like above however, since the "-i" (interactive) option is specified, if file2 exists, the user is prompted before it is overwritten with the contents of file1.
+`cp -i file1 file2`	 &emsp;&emsp;&emsp;   Like above however, since the "-i" (interactive) option is specified, if file2 exists, the user is prompted before it is overwritten with the contents of file1.
-`cp file1 dir1`	        Copy the contents of file1 (into a file named file1) inside of directory dir1.
+`cp file1 dir1`	  &emsp;&emsp;&emsp;      Copy the contents of file1 (into a file named file1) inside of directory dir1.
-`cp -R dir1 dir2`	    Copy the contents of the directory dir1.
+`cp -R dir1 dir2`	&emsp;&emsp;&emsp;    Copy the contents of the directory dir1.
 If directory dir2 does not exist, it is created.
 Otherwise, it creates a directory named dir1 within directory dir2.

 ## mv
 The mv command *moves or renames* files and directories depending on how it is used.
 It will either move one or more files to a different directory, or it will rename a file or directory.
 To rename a file, it is used like this: